 Enter this easy, marinated flank steak with blueberry balsamic reduction.
 The only part you need to remember is to make the marinade in advance.
 The more time to marinate the better, but sometimes (hand up!) that’s not always possible, so 30 minutes works in a pinch, too.

 Flank steak is a cut of beef that’s typically very lean, so it can sometimes be on the tough side.
 This is why you usually see flank steak recipes that call for a marinade.
 It’s an absolutely delicious piece of meat though.
-We eat flank steak about once a week.
-It’s our go-to weeknight steak option, because it’s absolutely delicious, the kids love it, and you can get a beautiful piece of meat for decently cheap.
+We eat flank steak about once a week — it’s our go-to weeknight steak option.
+The kids love it, we can double the recipe to last two nights, and it’s just plain delicious.